func-i/Funci_from_OS/_posts/2015-08-18-jmeter-api-testing-part2.md

       }
     }

-    vars.put("answerData", JSON.stringify(answerData));
+    // set the value for the global variable answerData vars.put("answerData", JSON.stringify(answerData));
   }

   {% endhighlight %}
 </figure>

+Add our last HTTP request

-* Add a new HTTP Request to /result
+* Add a new HTTP Request to and make it do a GET to /result
+  * This will get the results after our questions have been answered

-Remember our original workflow from [Part 1](post_url 2015-05-01-jmeter-api-testing-part1 %}).
+Remember our original workflow from [Part 1]({% post_url 2015-05-01-jmeter-api-testing-part1 %})

 * GET /test
   * done by our first HTTP Request